-Most credit card companies produce monthly statements of expenses incurred by each card holder, and these statements, available in electronic format, can be imported into time@work or expense@work, for completion by the card holder through the addition of other relevant information (reason, cost centre, etc.).
+Most credit card companies produce monthly statements of expenses incurred by each card holder, and these statements, available in electronic format, can be imported into [email protected] or [email protected], for completion by the card holder through the addition of other relevant information (reason, cost centre, etc.).

 In order to make this possible, you must set the system up as follows:

 1. Define each credit card type (Mastercard, Visa, American Express, etc).

 2. Specify the credit card numbers for the credit card each Employee possesses.